jsquyres/ompi/docs/faq/supported-systems.rst

 /////////////////////////////////////////////////////////////////////////

+.. _faq_supported_systems_mpi_compliance_label:

 How much MPI does Open MPI support?
 -----------------------------------

-Open MPI 1.2 supports all of MPI-2.0.
+* Open MPI 1.2 supports all of MPI-2.0.

-Open MPI 1.3 supports all of MPI-2.1.
+* Open MPI 1.3 supports all of MPI-2.1.

-Open MPI 1.8 supports all of MPI-3.0.
+* Open MPI 1.8 supports all of MPI-3.0.

-Starting with v2.0, Open MPI supports all of MPI-3.1.
+* Starting with v2.0, Open MPI supports all of MPI-3.1.

 /////////////////////////////////////////////////////////////////////////